Portland Police Bureau and the LGBTQ community: Portland vice scandal (1912–1913)

-Portland Police and Cities attempt to halt LGBTQ scene (1964–1967)
+Attempt to halt LGBTQ scene (1964–1967)

 Throughout the start of the 20th century, the number of LGBTQ bars and hangout spots in the city grew and gained popularity as the decades went on.
 This came to a boiling point in 1963.
 Oregon Police made a series of arrests for various sex and pornography charges, and then-Portland mayor Terry Schrunk vowed to put an end to it.
 Schrunk had been mayor for 16 years, and promoted equality for the traditional household and citizen, which followed racial and sexual guidelines at the time.
 His next move at the time was to shut down six bars, which saw police officers escorting bar goers on their way and clearing out the place, but the Oregon Liquor Control Commission (OLCC) refused to give away the licensing to the bar, thus putting a halt to the mayors attempts on slowing down the scene.
 By 1967, nobody was caring about the bars or the overall presence of the LGBTQ community, police included.
 Almost every other large city across the U.S. faced harassment issues towards their LGBTQ communities, but Portland's failed attempt to do this earlier in the decade did the opposite, and it was a city that saw a shift in culture change come the 1970s, one that was inclusive and much different from cities that spanned across the country.